EmNudge/watlings/README.md

 The goal is to learn by doing.
 Comments on each file outline a task and some background.
 However, a lot about a language can be gleaned by its syntax alone.
 We should be adding **as little** explanation as possible.

 Ocassional gaps in knowledge can be filled by consistent exposure to the syntax within different contexts.
 Certain things can therefore be learned without any mention.

+Introduction text is superfluous.
+Words add visual noise, so we should be careful with our count.
+Coding itself should supplement ambiguities in the text.

 If you find a text confusing or too verbose, **please create a discussion post**!